I am a painter, photographer, sculptor, filmmaker, and installation artist based in Atlanta, Georgia.

-Over the past twenty years, Carr’s work has been included in group and solo exhibitions in the United States and Europe.
+I received a BFA from the Atlanta College of Art.
+Over the past 20 years, the work has been included in group and solo exhibitions in the United States and Europe.
 These venues include the High Museum of Art, Atlanta, GA; BIG POND Artworks, Munich, Germany; Artists Space, New York, NY; 10 Chancery Lane Gallery, Hong Kong; National Museum of Women in the Arts, Washington, DC; and the Atlanta Contemporary Art Center, Atlanta, GA.
-Carr’s work has been critically received and reviewed by numerous publications.
+The work has been critically received and reviewed by numerous publications.

 In addition to the studio practice, I sit on the boards of the Forward Arts Foundation, the Fulton County Arts Council, and the Cherokee Garden Library, advocating for artists and arts organizations.

 Jackson Fine Art, Atlanta represents the image-based work.
 Forthcoming exhibitions; Marisa Newman Projects, New York, the City of Atlanta Gallery 72, and The Swan House at the Atlanta History Center-curated by Pujan Gandhi.